How ConsumerAffairs uses cookies

 Pending: more than four months

-A home that has been pending for more than four months will be automatically listed that way in a multiple listing service (MLS).
+A home that has been pending for more than four months will automatically change to this status with a multiple listing service (MLS).

 Pending short sale

-Pending short sale means the property is being sold during a short sale process, and contingencies have been met, but the property has yet to make it to closing.
+Pending short sale means the property is being sold during a short sale process.
+The contingencies have been met, but the property has yet to make it to closing.

 Can you make offers on pending and contingent properties?